 Should the responses of companies and governments be insufficient to contain the spread and impact of COVID-19, this may lead to a further economic downturn that may adversely impact the Company's business, financial condition, and results of operations.
 The outbreak and resurgence of COVID-19 may also continue to affect financial markets, may adversely affect the Company's ability to raise capital, and may cause continued interest rate volatility and movements that may make obtaining financing more challenging or more expensive or unavailable on commercially reasonable terms or at all.
-In addition, if any number of employees or consultants of the Company or any key supplier become infected with COVID-19 or similar pathogens and the Company is unable to source necessary replacements, consumables or supplies or transport its products, due to government restrictions or otherwise, it could have a material adverse impact on the Company's operations and prospects, including the complete shutdown of its operations.
+In addition, if any number of employees or consultants of the Company is unable to source necessary replacements, consumables or supplies or transport its products, due to government restrictions or otherwise, it could have a material adverse impact on the Company's operations and prospects, including the complete shutdown of its operations.
 Furthermore, an outbreak of COVID-19 at the Company's operations could cause reputational harm and negatively impact the Company's social license to operate.
 The COVID-19 pandemic has also increased cybersecurity and information technology risks due to the rise in fraudulent activity and the increased number of employees working remotely.